JetBrains/kotlin-web-site/docs/topics/exceptions.md

 }
 ```

-It’s a common idiomatic approach to use `try-catch` as an expression, which allows it to have a return value from either
+It’s a common idiomatic approach to use `try-catch` as an expression, so it can return a value from either
 the `try` block or the `catch` block.
 For example:

 ```kotlin